 The temple is full of intricate carvings from various tales of Hindu mythology.
 The architecture used in building the temple is an ancient Hemadpanti style.
 The temple was initially built in a seven-storied form.
 However, this upper part was destroyed during the reign of Aurangzeb.
 Subsequently, the upper portion of the temple was renovated during the Peshwa regime and has a mixture of architectural styles from that period.
 The Garbhagriha in this temple is located below the ground level.
 There is a narrow chamber around the shrine where devotees can sit and chant prayers in peace.

-The temple is situated in Aundha Nagnath in Hingoli district of Maharashtra.
+Aundha Nagnath Location: The temple is situated in Aundha Nagnath in the Hingoli district of Maharashtra.
 The address of the temple is as follows:

 Nanded – Aundha Rd, Aundha Nagnath, Maharashtra 431705

-Parbhani and Nanded are the nearest cities to the temple.
-Parbhani is about 50 kilometers from the temple and Nanded is at a distance of 64 kilometers.
+By road: Parbhani and Nanded are the nearest cities to the temple.
+Parbhani is about 50 kilometres from the temple and Nanded is at a distance of 64 kilometres.
 There are roads connecting these cities to other major cities like Mumbai, Pune, and Aurangabad.

-The nearest airport to Aundha Nagnath temple is Nanded airport.
-It is at a distance of 60 kilometers from the temple.
+By air: The nearest airport to Aundha Nagnath temple is Nanded airport.
+It is at a distance of 60 kilometres from the temple.

-Parbhani junction is the nearest railway junction to Aundha Nagnath temple.
-The distance from the junction to the temple is 50 kilometers.
+By rail: Parbhani junction is the nearest railway junction to Aundha Nagnath temple.
+The distance from the junction to the temple is 50 kilometres.